 For more than a century, the University of Northern Iowa has educated teachers of young children.
 Today, the Early Childhood Education division of the Curriculum & Instruction Department continues to prepare graduates for education leadership roles in Iowa, the United States, and around the world.
 UNI has the state's largest undergraduate early childhood education program, graduating about 100 students each year.

-The Department of Curriculum and Instruction is currently (beginning May 2011) not enrolling new students into the Master's programs in Education of the Gifted and Middle Level Education .
+The Department of Curriculum and Instruction is currently not enrolling new students into Master's programs in Education of the Gifted and Middle Level Education .
 However, students who are currently in progress in these programs will be able to complete their degrees.
 Current budget constraints require faculty who usually teach in these master's programs to teach in other programs to replace faculty lost through retirement.
 Hopefully, this restriction is temporary and we will again be able to offer these Master's programs in the future as the budget situation improves.

 The Early Childhood Education program prepares students to teach in current and future classrooms that include children in regular education, those in special education, and those who speak English as a second language.
 Possible careers include child care center director, prekindergarten teacher, elementary teacher (K-3rd grade), infant and toddler teacher, or special education teacher for young children with mild to moderate disabilities.